Here is some information to help you plan for your trip.

-Please be aware that all travelers returning to the U.S. will require a passport.
-If you do not have one already, please apply soon as we can foresee considerable waits !
+Please be aware that all travellers coming from the U.S. will require a passport.
+If you do not have one already, please apply soon.

 If we can answer any other questions you may have, please contact us at your convenience.
 We are looking forward to have you fish with us!!

 What to Bring